joesan/blockchain-documentation/README.md

 While at it, I wanted to create a simple private ethereum network and I did manage to do it and run them as Docker container's.
 I just ran two nodes on my Mac and I never saw my battery draining so fast!
 These Blockchain networks are certainly power thirsty!

-Apart form thie, if you can grasp the ideas behind the following topics, you have understood somewhat technically what Blockchain is and how it works in the Bitcoin setup.
+Apart form this, if you can grasp the ideas behind the following topics, you have understood somewhat technically what Blockchain is and how it works in the Bitcoin setup.

-1. Coinbase (TODO)
-2. Transactions
+1. Transactions
-3. Difficulty
+2. Difficulty
-4. Hash
+3. Hash
-5. Nonce
+4. Nonce
-6. Double Spending Problem
+5. Double Spending Problem
-7. Byzantine General's problem
+6. Byzantine General's problem